 Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say ''(No deductible)'' when it does not apply.
+We say "(No deductible)" when it does not apply.
 Accidental injury If you or a family member is accidentally injured, the Plan will pay up to the Plan allowance for: PPO: Nothing (No deductible) • Emergency room facility charge and emergency room physician charge; or Non-PPO: Nothing (No deductible) First physician office visit for accidental injury Note: We pay Hospital benefits if you are admitted.
-If you receive care for your accidental injury after 48 hours, we cover: PPO: 15% of the Plan allowance Non-surgical physician services and supplies Non-PPO: 30% of the Plan allowance and any Surgical care difference between our allowance and the billed amount Note: We pay for the services performed outside of the emergency room under the appropriate Plan benefit.
+Note: We pay for the services performed outside of the emergency room under the appropriate Plan benefit.
 Note: We pay for services received in the emergency room, but billed in addition to the facility charge, such as x-rays, laboratory, pathology and diagnostic tests, under Section 5(a).
 Note: We pay for services performed at the time of the first office visit such as x-rays, laboratory tests, drugs, or any supplies or other services under Section 5(a).

 Medical emergency Regular Plan benefits are paid for care you receive because of a medical emergency (non-accident) like a heart attack or stroke.
-PPO: Services in a physician's office \$20 copayment (No deductible) Services outside the physician's office -15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Ambulance You pay Professional ambulance service to the nearest facility equipped to handle the patient's condition, including air ambulance when medically necessary Note: See 5(c) for non-emergency service.
-PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges.
+PPO: Services in a physician's office \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Services outside the physician's office -15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Ambulance You pay Professional ambulance service to the nearest facility equipped to handle the patient's condition, including air ambulance when medically necessary Note: See 5(c) for non-emergency service.
+PPO: 15% of the Plan allowance Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges. • Ambulance transport for your own or your family's convenience